China's metrosexual men revive luxury shopping

 “The intention to purchase is very high right across the board, from Coach to Bottega Veneta,” said Shanghai-based author Paul French, chief China market strategist at Mintel, which specialises in Chinese consumer trends.

-“I think the only reason there was a dip was because the gifting market, the corruption market was of course weak last year because you didn’t know who to buy for.”
-(Additional reporting by James Davey in LONDON; Writing by Emily Kaiser; Editing by Miral Fahmy)
+“I think the only reason there was a dip was because the gifting market, the corruption market was of course weak last year because you didn’t know who to buy for.” ($1 = 7.9855 Macau patacas) ($1 = 0.7486 euros)